lfariabr/excel-pilot-front/_docs/v004_nextAuth.md

 ## Goal

-Integrate NextAuth.js into the frontend to handle authentication and authorization.
+On this file, I will detail how I integrated NextAuth.js into the frontend to handle authentication and authorization.
-We will replace the current localStorage implementation with this feature.
+The implementation of this feature will replace the current *localStorage* approach.

 ## Current localStorage approach